contactkaran/MyWordsDictionary/README.md

 # MyWordsDictionary
 This app provides dictionary word meanings.
 It also allows users to favorite words and maintain them in a separate personal list.
+It consumes free dictionary API from https://dictionaryapi.dev/
 Features

     Provides definitions for English words